Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum time in days below previous high water mark of 552 days in the last 5 years of Gold-Currency Strategy II, we see it is relatively lower, thus better in comparison to the benchmark GLD (897 days)
+• The maximum days under water over 5 years of Gold-Currency Strategy II is 590 days, which is lower, thus better compared to the benchmark GLD (897 days) in the same period.

-• Compared with GLD (436 days) in the period of the last 3 years, the maximum days below previous high of 552 days is greater, thus worse.
+• Compared with GLD (436 days) in the period of the last 3 years, the maximum days below previous high of 590 days is higher, thus worse.

 AveDuration: